aacfox/RMST/docs/CONTRIBUTING.md

   1-.
 1 ..-3
   2-- 0 ---3
 ```
 Very pretty, isn't it??
 SHUT UP ITS PRETTY.
-And it fulfills the task: you can see all edges, nodes, their weights, and distinct easily edges included by the algo in MST and not included.
+And it fulfills the task: you can see all edges, nodes, their weights, and distinguish easily edges included and not included into MST by the algo.
+##